ikhader/Programming/phone_apps/flutter_course/README.md

 open -a Simulator —> to open iPhone simulator

 To create new app:
-Go to empty directory and run: flutter create first_app
+Go to empty directory and run: flutter create flutter_course

+to run:
+SEA-ML-00027338:flutter_course palagiri$ pwd
+/Users/palagiri/Documents/projects/Programming/phone_apps/flutter_course
+SEA-ML-00027338:flutter_course palagiri$ flutter run  --> this command will launch application on your emulator

 # flutter_course